ibm-messaging/mq-mqi-nodejs/README.md

 The package contains JSDoc comments that can be formatted using the **makedoc** script in the root directory.
 The generated documentation is then accessible via a web browser.

+## TypeScript

+The package includes a set of type definitions, suitable for use with TypeScript programs.
+Some of the sample programs have also been converted to use types.
+See the `samples/typescript` directory.
+These definitions have been tested with the `tsc` compiler, the `ts-node` front-end, and inside the VSCode IDE.

+The initial release of the these definitions should be considered a beta level, to gain feedback on the structure and naming.
+It is possible that elements of the types will change in future.

 ## History